nfoster1492/ClassMateBot-1/docs/Calendar/removeCalendar.md

 ```
 Successful execution of this command will result in a Discord DM confirmation and the user being removed from the calendar.

+# Aliases

+This function can also be called with one or more aliases, or different names reffering to the same function.
+Here are the aliases for this function:

+ - rmFromCal